SeungJunWoo/Indy7_proximity_mapping/README.md

 ### Building

-In order to install the Robot-Centric Elevation Mapping, clone the latest version from this repository into your catkin workspace and compile the package using ROS.
+In order to install this package, clone the latest version from this repository into your catkin workspace and compile the package using ROS.

     cd catkin_workspace/src
     git clone https://github.com/wsj6928/Indy7_proximity_mapping.git